-Turn off television shows that promote dieting or weight loss
+4. Turn off or at least clap-back at television shows that promote dieting or weight loss

 The same goes for TV shows that glorify thinness or feature unnaturally thin people.
-Avoid shows in which the characters discuss dieting, weight loss or a need to change their body size or shape.
+Avoid shows in which the characters make fun of people who are fat, discuss dieting, weight loss or a need to change their body size or shape.

-Monitor your child’s Instagram account especially to protect her from dangerous messages about reducing and controlling body size.
+Monitor your child’s Instagram, TikTok, and other social media accounts to protect her from dangerous messages about reducing and controlling body size.
 Instagram, in particular, has been shown to be deeply damaging to girls’ self-esteem and body acceptance, in part because it has become a marketing platform for coaches and trainers who are selling their programs, diet shakes, diet teas, etc. The diet industry teaches their salespeople to use Instagram as a sales platform.